ortus-docs/commandbox-docs/developing/commands/aliases.md

 # Aliases

 A command can go by more than one name.
 For instance, the `dir` command can also be called as `ls`, `ll`, or `directory`.
-Set a comma-delimited list of aliases in your comnponent declaration like so:
+Set a comma-delimited list of aliases in your component declaration like so:

 ```javascript
 component aliases="ls,ll,directory" {